How to joke during online presentations?

 “I’m not trying to be Tony Stark.
 I’m not that rich.”

-– he once said, playing on the image of a technogenic businessman imposed on him by the media.
+– He once said, playing on the image of a technogenic businessman imposed on him by the media.

 By the way, this is another lesson from successful presenters.
 A touch of noble madness is very well remembered.
 In the end, the image of a crazy genius was firmly rooted in the mass consciousness (or rather, the subconscious).
 On this occasion, it is appropriate to recall the words of James Cameron, the most successful director of our time and, in combination, a fearless conqueror of the depths: